recp/AssetKit/README.md

 I've also created a basic program (included a screenshot of render result and dae) to show full steps: [simple-collada-viewer](http://github.com/recp/simple-collada-viewer)

+## Project Status
+Currently I'm working on renderer which is also important to test AssetKit.
+When I implement a feature in AssetKit then I'm adding extra features to [Graphics Kernel / Graphics Kit](https://github.com/recp/libgk) to test AssetKit.
+The renderer is not just for testing purpose so I'm trying to do my best and this takes some time.

+So working on multiple projects ([cglm](https://github.com/recp/cglm), [libgk](https://github.com/recp/libgk), [libds](https://github.com/recp/libds), ...) makes the progress very slow, but in the end the results will be perfect

 ## glTF
 - [x] Load buffers, bufferViews
 - [x] Load acessors, meshes / primitives